School of Law

 1525 Senate Street

-Emily Suski is an Assistant Professor of Law.
+Emily Suski is the associate dean for clinics and externships and an associate professor of law.
 Her areas of expertise include education law—particularly, Title IX and civil rights in the public schools; health & poverty law; and clinical legal education.
 Her scholarship explores issues at the intersection of education law and civil rights as well as the role of the law in the caretaking of children.
 Her articles have been published in journals including the Iowa Law Review (forthcoming), Minnesota Law Review, California Law Review, UCLA Law Review, Maryland Law Review, and Clinical Law Review.

-Prior to joining the University of South Carolina faculty, Professor Suski was on the faculty at Georgia State University College of Law, where she taught family law and in a medical-legal partnership clinic.
+Prior to joining the University of South Carolina faculty, Suski was on the faculty at Georgia State University College of Law, where she taught family law and in a medical-legal partnership clinic.
 She has taught as a lecturer at the University of Virginia School of Law and was a clinical teaching fellow at Georgetown University Law Center.
 In addition, she was a staff attorney for the JustChildren Program of the Legal Aid Justice Center in Charlottesville, Virginia.
 She holds an LL.M. with honors from Georgetown University Law Center and a J.D., M.S.W., and B.A. with distinction from the University of North Carolina.

 - LL.M.
 (2006) Georgetown University Law Center